Call now

 Air filtration technology has become increasingly sophisticated in addressing mold contamination.
 Professional-grade air scrubbers can process thousands of cubic feet of air per minute, rapidly reducing airborne spore concentrations during remediation.

 Post-remediation air testing often requires maintaining filtration systems until spore counts return to normal background levels.
-It is crucial to ensure that mold levels are reduced to safe, normal levels before considering the remediation complete.
+Many properties benefit from dedicated indoor air quality testing services in the Atlanta area to verify that mold levels are reduced to safe, normal levels before considering the remediation complete.
 This process may take several days to weeks depending on the extent of the original contamination.

 Identifying and Managing Damaged Materials